 Printable-style practice checklist

 Use this checklist before and after a free poker practice session.
-It is deliberately short so it can be scanned without turning into a paid-play plan.
+It stays short so it does not become a paid-play plan.

 Before any real-money poker decision